Mentoring for young scholars at Osnabrück University

 News and current events in the mentoring programs

-- Start of the next mentoring-program for postdocs and junior professors: May 2021
+- Start of the next mentoring-program for postdocs and junior professors: June 2021.
+Applications will be possible from October 2020.

 Mentoring can be defined as a professional relationship in which an experienced executive (the mentor) assists a young scholar with leadership potential (the mentee).
 The mentoring relationship is geared towards developing the mentee’s career and personality.
 Mentoring is a type of informal learning in which experience and knowledge are exchanged between people at different stages of development who come from different hierarchy levels.